Vortex Dynamics During Pinch-off of Micro-Droplets: Results and Discussion

-Figure~\ref{fig:4}(a) shows more quantitatively the evolution of vorticity in the droplet before and after pinch-off ($T^*=0$).
-For all values of $\lambda$, $\omega^*(=\omega t_\mathrm {cap})$ is seen to increase until the pinch-off time, after which it decays with time as $\omega* \sim (T^*)^{-1}$, with a time lag of $T_\mathrm o^* (\sim O(10^{-4}s))$.
-The vorticity is decreased by the continuous phase fluid that acts in the opposite direction at the interface.
-This causes the vorticity to not only decay in magnitude, but to also increase in size.
-This decay mechanism is schematically depicted in figure~\ref{fig:3}(b).
+Figure~\ref{fig:4}(a) quantitatively shows the evolution of vorticity in the droplet before and after pinch-off.
+For all values of $\varphi$, $\omega^*(=\omega t_\mathrm {cap})$ is seen to increase until the pinch-off time, after which it decays with time as $\omega^* \sim (T^*)^{-1}$, with an accommodated time lag of $T_\mathrm o^* (\sim O(10^{-4}s))$.
+The vorticity is decreased by the continuous phase fluid acting in the opposite direction at the interface.
+This causes the vorticity to decay in magnitude as depicted in figure~\ref{fig:4}(b).
+We observe minimal variation in the vorticity values on changing $\varphi$ (figure~\ref{fig:4}(b)).
+This is because the vorticity generation is primarily a result of the final thinning of the ligament that exhibits a similar rate of contraction (figure~\ref{fig:2}(e)), thereby making the vorticity values independent of the variation in $\varphi$.
+This is governed by the capillary time scale, which is a constant for the chosen set of parameters.
+Further discussion on this mechanism is made later in this section.

-The vortex formed is symmetric about the \textit{x} axis (figure~\ref{fig:3}).
+The vortex formed in the post pinch-off droplet is symmetric about the \textit{x-}axis (figure~\ref{fig:3}).
 Further, owing to the geometry of the channel, we assume the three-dimensional effects to be minimum; hence, stretching of the vortex structure along its vorticity vector is expected to be insignificant.
 If we scale the core vorticity with the velocity gradients as

-where \textit{r} as subscript refer to \textit{reference}, then $U_r$ should scale with the velocity of the interface of the droplet, i.e., the trailing end velocity ($U_\mathrm {int}$) and the length scale $L_\mathrm r$ will be the viscous length scale i.e., $L_\mathrm r \sim t^{1/2}$.
+where \textit{r} as subscript refers to the \textit{reference scale}, then $U_r$ should scale with the velocity of the trailing end velocity ($U_\mathrm {int}$) and the length scale $L_\mathrm r$ will be the viscous length scale i.e., $L_\mathrm r \sim t^{1/2}$.
 This is because at the interface, a slip condition is expected, leading to a finite tangential interface velocity.
-The continuous fluid creates a boundary layer on both sides of the fluid-fluid interface \citep{Ma}.
-The relative thickness of the boundary layer will depend on their viscosity ratio.
+The imposition of the shear from the continuous fluid creates a region with localized velocity gradients near the interface and a jump in velocity gradient is expected across the interface which depends on the viscosity ratio \citep{Ma}.
 From the shear matching condition at the interface we have,